orbitaloop/WebSqlSync/README.md

 Client / server communication
 =============
-Currently, there is no generic server code (contribution are welcome), but you can find an example of a Java server code in the directory test/.
+Currently, there is no generic server code (contribution are welcome), but you can find  example server code (in php & java) in the directory server_src_/.

 You can also run the QUnit test to understand the communication between the client (web app) and the server.